google/quiver-dart/README.md

 ## [quiver.testing.time][]

-`FakeClock` is a fake Clock which is manually advanced either asynchronously or synchronously to simulate the passage of time.
-It provides a Zone in which fake timers are created and handled in coordination with the advancement of the clock.
+`FakeTime` is a mechanism to make time-dependent units testable.
+It calls fake timers in coordation with the manual advancement of fake time.

 `FakeStopwatch` is a Stopwatch that uses a provided `now()` function to get the current time.